hemanth9-chowdary/iac-provision-ecs-fargate/README.md

 ### Get Started building your own infrastructure

-1.Login to the Terraform Cloud
+- Login to the Terraform Cloud
-2.Open the workspace if already configured , if not please create a workspace and integrate with this repo onGitHub 3.Configure the Variables - please check variables.tf file the list of variables and it's default values 4.Configure AWS Key and secrets as secret variables
+- Open the workspace if already configured , if not please create a workspace and integrate with this repo onGitHub
+- Configure the Variables - please check variables.tf file the list of variables and it's default values
+- Configure AWS Key and secrets as secret variables
-5. Run the plan which will create entire infrastructure on AWS
+- Run the plan which will create entire infrastructure on AWS